 Deploy on Kubernetes with Docker Desktop

-Docker Desktop includes a standalone Kubernetes server and client, as well as Docker CLI integration that runs on your machine.
+Docker Desktop includes a standalone Kubernetes server and client, as well as Docker CLI integration, enabling local Kubernetes development and testing directly on your machine.

 Install and turn on Kubernetes

 Select Apply & Restart to save the settings and then select Install to confirm.
-This instantiates images required to run the Kubernetes server as containers, and installs the
+This sets up the images required to run the Kubernetes server as containers, and installs the

 kubectl